sameerkhan7/Penn-State-Robotics-Club/LogicWithDistances.md

 ![Wiring Ultrasonic](https://raw.githubusercontent.com/Penn-State-Robotics-Club/tutorials/master/resources/wiring_ultrasonic.png)
 Connect `Trig` from the Ultrasonic to `port 9`
-Connect `Echo` from the Ultrasonic to `port 10` Connect `GND` from Ultrasonic to 'GND' on the arduino
+Connect `Echo` from the Ultrasonic to `port 10` Connect `GND` from Ultrasonic to 'GND' on the Arduino Conenct `VCC` from Ultrasonic to ''
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTU0NjQ0NDM2NSwtMjEwMzI1ODMyOSwtMT
+eyJoaXN0b3J5IjpbMTI1NjEzNDUxNCwtMjEwMzI1ODMyOSwtMT
 k3ODA0ODg1NSwxMTY0MDQxODA1LDgxNzg5NTYyNV19
 -->